New Waikato Winter

 Having graduated with a Diploma in Fine Arts, Bracey left Ōtautahi in 1959 to train as a secondary school teacher in Tāmaki Makaurau.
 He taught in Ōtautahi for a period, then travelled to the United States of America to study at the University of Oregon.
 In 1966, he became senior lecturer at Hamilton Teachers’ College.
 He and his young family lived in nearby Cambridge.
 He also taught at the University of Tasmania in Hobart.
 From 1974 to 2001, he lectured at the Ilam School of Fine Arts, rising to the position of head of the same.
 In 2003, he retired to the Waikato, again settling in Cambridge.
 He suggested the town had a ‘friendly twilight’ feel.

 Works by Bracey are held in major collections throughout Aotearoa.
-An early work, Painting (City Within) (1959), showing the influence of cubism, is held in the collection of Christchurch Art Gallery Te Puna o Waiwhetū (2002/211).
+An early piece, Painting (City Within) (1959), showing the influence of cubism, is at Christchurch Art Gallery Te Puna o Waiwhetū (2002/211).
 The work ‘nearly became the first purely abstract painting to enter the city’s art collection.
 Its modernity, however, proved a stumbling block when city councillors controversially overruled the Gallery’s art advisory committee recommendation to buy it.’
 It was eventually acquired in 2002, following the artist’s retirement from Ilam.